 Initial Bison Herd Reduction at Grand Canyon National Park

-In spring 2014, in accordance with the National Environmental Policy Act, NPS initiated public scoping for an environmental impact statement (EIS) to develop a long-term, coordinated approach to manage the current and future impacts of bison on Grand Canyon National Park's natural and cultural resources.
-Since the initiation of the EIS, the focus of the planning effort has shifted to development of an initial plan for herd reduction.
-As a result of this change in scope, the NPS now proposes to complete an environmental assessment (EA) instead of an EIS.
-Because of their special expertise with and/or jurisdiction for managing bison outside the park, the Arizona Game and Fish Commission, U.S. Forest Service, Bureau of Land Management, and Intertribal Buffalo Council are cooperating agencies for this EA.
+In spring 2014, in accordance with the National Environmental Policy Act, NPS initiated public scoping for an environmental impact statement (EIS) to develop a long-term, coordinated approach to manage the current and future impacts of the House Rock bison herd on Grand Canyon National Park's natural and cultural resources.

 Robin Martin (928) 638-7684